sbastidasr/Notebooks/js.md

 new functionObject(args)
 ```

-- A new object is created and assigned to this.
+-A new object is created and assigned to this.
-- if no return is especified, this will be returned.
+-if no return is especified, this will be returned.

 **Apply Form**